Chart Color Schemes

 The level of general health in Berowra is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Berowra shows better-than-average health outcomes, with low prevalence rates for common conditions across both younger and older age groups.
+Berowra shows higher-than-average health outcomes, with low prevalence rates of common health conditions across both younger and older age groups.

 Frequently Asked Questions - Health